 Consider tackling any home buying red flags before they even become an issue.
 In order to decide what to fix and what to leave as-is, consult your real estate agent and consider getting a pre-listing home inspection.

 Tip: Want to just focus on repairs that will help you get top dollar?
-Our Home Advisors can evaluate your home and suggest repairs that will get your home sold.
+When you work with Orchard, we'll evaluate your home and suggest repairs that will get your home sold.

 4. Prepare for listing

 Don’t forget to do some decluttering and deep cleaning to boost your home’s appeal to buyers.
 Many sellers also choose to make upgrades to their home so it can make the best first impression possible.

 Upgrade: Do you have any unusual or controversial wall colors?
 If so, consider painting them with neutral colors instead.